Dedication. Transparency. Results.

 Identifying Employer Fraud & Wrongdoing

 Whistleblowers who report their employer's violations are protected under the False Claims Act.
-They also may be entitled to compensation, particularly if they assist the government in recovering funds.
+They may also be able to recover compensation if their actions assist the government in regaining lost funds.

 Local Whistleblower Support in Tampa

-Living and working in Tampa, you understand the unique challenges of being part of a vibrant and growing community.
-The local government, including the City of Tampa and Hillsborough County, provides resources and support for employees who witness employer fraud or other illegal activities.
-These entities are committed to maintaining a fair and just workplace environment for all residents.
+Living and working in Tampa brings specific challenges and resources.
+Local government, including the City of Tampa and Hillsborough County, provides support for employees who observe employer fraud or illegal activity.
+Both entities strive to create a fair workplace for residents throughout the area.

 How Our Tampa Whistleblower Lawyer Can Assist You